Photon correlation spectroscopy with heterodyne mixing based on soft-x-ray magnetic circular dichroism: General considerations

 \section{General considerations}

-X rays provide sensitivity to the magnetization of a material via a dichroism, i.e., via a dependence of the atomic x-ray scattering factor $f^n(\omega)$ of the magnetized atom $n$ on the x-ray polarization state.
-As this dichroism is particularly pronounced at electronic resonances, the magnetization contrast is typically obtained in an element specific way.
-In the absence of any charge dichroism, the magnetic dichroism is described via the expansion of the elastic resonant atomic scattering factor into charge and magnetic scattering amplitudes \cite{hannon_PRL_1988,stohr__2006,kortright_JESRP_2013}:
+X rays provide sensitivity to the magnetization of a material via a dichroism, i.e., via a dependence of material's x-ray absorption on the x-ray polarization state.
+In more general terms, the effect is described by a polarization-dependent atomic x-ray scattering factor $f^n(\omega)$ of the magnetized atom $n$.
+As the dichroism is particularly pronounced at electronic resonances, the magnetization contrast is typically obtained in an element specific way.
+In the absence of any charge (natural) dichroism, the magnetic dichroism is described via the expansion of the elastic resonant atomic scattering factor into charge and magnetic scattering amplitudes \cite{hannon_PRL_1988,stohr__2006,kortright_JESRP_2013}:

 Here, the charge ($f^n_\mathrm{c}(\omega)$) and magnetic ($f^n_\mathrm{m1}(\omega)$, $f^n_\mathrm{m2}(\omega)$) atomic scattering factors contain the sums of the transition probabilities of the atomic excitation and decay processes involved in the resonant scattering process.
 The polarization dependence is given by specific vector products of the complex unit polarization vectors of the incident ($\e_1$) and the scattered ($\e_2$) x rays \cite{detlefs_EPJST_2012}, as well as $\m^n$, the unit vector along the magnetic polarization axis of the scattering atom.
 The asterisk symbol ($\ast$) indicates the complex conjugation.
 The first magnetic scattering term describes the XMCD and the second term the linear dichroism.